Prin Const - HT3B5AS1W1 or HT3B5DS1W1 - 13004220 - 1 Credit - Semester-long Course

 Program Specific Certifications

-Occupational Safety and Health Administration (OSHA) 30-hour Construction Authorization Card
+Occupational Safety and Health Administration (OSHA) 10 or 30-hour Construction Authorization Card

-National Center for Construction Education Research (NCCER) Core Curriculum and Electrical Level One Certification.
-The cost of the card is $5.
+National Center for Construction Education Research (NCCER) Core Curriculum and Electrical Level One and Two Certification.

 For more information please see your CTE Counselor.